Carer’s Allowance Rates 2024 | What Carers Could Now Receive

 Estimated Reading Time: 7 minutes

 The amount of Carer’s Allowance you’re able to receive increased by 6.7% in April 2024.
-Here are the new Carer’s Allowance rates for 2024/2025, along with how much they’ve increased, whether you’re eligible and how to claim if so.
+Here are the new Carer’s Allowance rates for 2024/2025, along with how much they’ve increased, how much they’ll increase in April 2025, whether you’re eligible and how to claim if so.

-Carer’s Allowance is a benefit for people on a low income who spend at least 35 hours a week looking after somebody else who has a disability, illness or other medical condition.
-This is paid at £81.90 a week for 2024/2025.
+Carer’s Allowance is an ‘income replacement benefit’ for people on a low income who spend at least 35 hours a week looking after somebody else who has a disability, illness or other medical condition.
+For 2024/2025, Carer’s Allowance is paid at £81.90 a week.

 Many people who claim this benefit act as a carer for a family member or parent - and often do so without realising they’ve taken on a caregiving role.